scuzzydude/asimov/asimov.md

 **Scoot trustees** and the **scootage** do not own the work of art.
 This is in adherence to the philosophy that Genius belongs to Humanity, therefore artifacts of genius should not be owned by an individual or organization.
 However, **scootees** should hold legal title or lease of possession.
 The paradox of being the holder of the legal title to an artifact but not the ownership is one for the lawyers to work out, but it's key.
 Tactically, if the **scootee** holds the title, no one else can.
 A formal legal declaration should be drawn releasing title to humanity at large as part of the **scooter**, while keeping right of possession.

-At **scoot** minting, the trustee assigns a curator for a term[^4].
+At **scoot** minting, the trustee assigns a curator for a term[^5].
 The curator handles the possession, while both the **scootee** and **The Foundation** audit the curator to make sure proper care is taken of the artifact.

 Holders of **scoot** bear a proportional responsibility for the preservation of artifacts so present and future humanity can appreciate them.
 Alternately, since not every artifact is genius, **scoot** holders are responsible for preserving the fashion of today for the historical record of tomorrow.
 In either case, we can't say for sure which it is.
 An extremely high market value of **scoot** could reflect genius or reflect a present day bubble of vanity.
 As a metric, the market value of asimov represents the cumulative historical value of genius and the present day value of vanity.

-This proportional responsibility for the artifact is the only "right" that the scootage are entitled to.
+This proportional responsibility for the artifact is the only "right" that the **scootage** are entitled to.
 They elect trustees and curators.
 They may vote on specific measure of handling or location of the artifact.
 From a legal perspective, I believe this could be important -- **scoot** aren't a security because the underlying asset is not owned by the **scootage.**

 For this reason, artifacts that generate income will have to follow very strict rules.
-The **scooter** should spell out how much reserve a trustee should keep on account for insurance, secruity, maintanance and administration.
+The **scooter** should spell out how much reserve a trustee should keep on account for insurance, security, maintenance and administration.
 Salaries may be paid to scootees should if approved by the scootage.
 Since the primary responbility of both the Foundation and the **scootee** is the appreaciation of works of genius, excess income should be used to buy scoot on the open market, which decrease supply and increase unit value.
 Another alternative is to use excess income to create a collection of work.
 There is no means for excess income to be distributed direct to **scootage --** holding **scoot** is a commitment, not an investment.

 **Scoot** can be openly traded for other **scoot** and for **asimov**, but not for fiat or crypto.
 This virtual separation is called the **responsibility domain**, where asimov trading for goods or other currencys occur on the **value domain**.
 Holders of **scoot** wishing to convert to fiat or bitcoin must trade their **scoot** for **asimov**, which can then be traded for other currencies.
 The scoot domain is a pure market of genius and vanity -- not property -- we want to keep that separate from commerce.

 One difference in the domains is that traders in the **responsibility domain** must be identified and validated by **The Foundation**.
 Traders only in asimov on the **value domain** can trade pseudonymously like bitcoin or other cryptocurrencies.
+Registered traders in the responsibility domain are called **pledges**, because by holding scoot, the pledge responsibility for the appreciation of the associated genius.

 Since the process of minting **scoot** releases property rights to humanity at large, the underlying artifact ceases to be "private property."
-Essentially, trading **scoot** on the **responsibility domain** is a trade in appreciation of human art -- an exchange of opinions, and not property.
+Essentially, trading **scoot** on the **responsibility domain** is a trade in appreciation of human creativity -- an exchange of opinions, and not property.
 Monetarily, this appreciation can only be realized by trading **scoot** for **asimov**.
 An argument can be made that that trades only in the **responsibility domain** are not capital gains, though this is not the purpose of the arrangement.

 The two domains have separate purposes.
 The **responsibility domain** is a market for the appreciation of human genius. **Scoot traders** are speculating in vanity and investing in genius.
-The difference in opinion between art experts and the masses is the arbitrage opportunity.
+The difference in opinion between experts and the masses is the arbitrage opportunity.
 The **value domain** establishes a metric, how much is the sum total of human genius worth to humanity in terms of commerce.

 At establishment, the Foundation will mint an arbitrary amount of **asimov**.
 Let's say there are 1 trillion (1T) asimov minted, but held in reserve.
 The Foundation's purpose is the appreciation of human genius -- it does this by purchasing scoot in the **responsibility domain** and holding them.
-A division of the Foundation called the Encyclopedists[^5] are responsible for the appreciation -- in both senses.
+A division of the Foundation called the Encyclopedists[^6] are responsible for the appreciation -- in both senses.
 They act as researchers, providing **scootees** with advice and tools for establishing a digital data store for each artifact, and interfacing with academia, and spreading public awareness of art.
 They are also buyers of genius and sellers of vanity.

+The Foundation maintains the open-source software stack and applications used both to trade scoot and asimov.
+Historical records of both trades in responsibility as well as research and in the case of IP, the actual works of creativity, are maintained on the scoot-chain.
+The Foundation will facilitate maintenance of at least one copy of each scoot-chain, but the actual responsibility for decentralized scoot-chain will data sharing agreements between **scootees**.

 The end goal of the Encyclopedist is that the Foundation hold all **scoot** of genius and none of vanity.
 This is an impossible task.
 Genius of today may be vanity of the future.
 However, in economic terms, it gives us an equivalency.
 When the Foundation's is "caught up" all the asimov will have been circulated, and the Foundation should hold in reserve 100% of the **scoot** of "genius."

+Scootees are not obligated to sell scoot to The Foundation.
+The Foundation will establish barriers to entry to prevent a flood of scooting of *(looking for right word, objecd not even rising to level of vanity, silliness)*.
+There will be two schedules of fees and the less expensive is schedule will be if the scootee agrees to sell scoot to The Foundation.
+There also needs to be a system of sponsorship or staking, so that artistic attempts at genius have a path to participate without investment of significant capital.

-This means that 1T asimov = the sum value of human genius.
+At a hypothetical point in the future, when the Foundation has reached its end goal, this means that 1T asimov = the sum value of human genius.
 Some art will remain **un-scooted** and some of **scootage** will never sell all their scoot to the Foundation.
 Some forms of art will be difficult to scoot.
 It's an impossible task, but a worthy goal.
-The Foundation's **scoot** reserve holdings will be public knowledge.[^6] In the early days, the price of asimov should be like an index fund of its holdings of **scoot**.
+The Foundation's **scoot** reserve holdings will be public knowledge.[^7] In the early days, the price of asimov should be like an index fund of its holdings of **scoot**.
 Over time, as more asimov are issued for art, the market will adjust to valuating the asimov closer to the end goal -- a trillionth of the total value of human genius.
 All the asimov has been minted, and the only purpose it will be used for is genius appreciation, so the market should rise to the level of the potential.

 In the **responsibility domain**, we have a non-commercial marketplace in genius and vanity.
 Art professionals can stay out of the Wall Street gutter, helping their clients build portfolios of genius, not collections of investments.
 It should amount to a gold rush in the Art World, without the need to sully ones hands with the dirty money of the masses.